Web3 wallet

 In Web3, bridges are the highways that connect different blockchains.
 If you hold assets on Solana and want to use them on Ethereum (or move stablecoins, project tokens, or anything in between), bridging is your tool.

-If you haven’t fully grasped the concept yet, we’ll walk you through how to bridge Solana to Ethereum, explain the underlying mechanics, cover risks, and show why wallets like Velto make the process smoother in a multi-chain world.
+If you haven’t fully grasped the concept yet, we’ll walk you through how to bridge Solana to Ethereum, explain the underlying mechanics, cover risks, and show why non-custodial interfaces like velto can make multi-chain interactions clearer.

 How Blockchain Bridges Work